Before each acquisition and at the end of each acquisition the LiDAR system needs to be calibrated.

 At the end of your mission, fly directly forward back to the landing zone at a speed greater than 5 m/s.
 Once you get overhead, do not exceed 2 m/s in horizontal speed while you turn the drone and bring it in for a landing.

-Once landed don't move the system for 15 seconds.
+Once landed don't move the system for 30 seconds.
 This will capture a final static alignment dataset.
-Then you can connect via the web interface and stop collecting data.
+Then you can connect via the web interface and stop collecting data and shutdown the LiDAR.

 You are Done!